In a hurry? Here are the key takeaways:

 How Does The Starting Ignition System Work?

-Before delving into why there’s no noise when trying to start your car, let’s examine how your engine turns on.
+Before delving into why there’s no sound when trying to start your car, let’s examine how your engine turns on.

 An electrical circuit connects the car battery to the starter motor.
-This circuit is completed when you turn the key in the ignition to its START position.
+This circuit is completed when you turn the key in the ignition to its INITIAL position.

 At this point, you usually hear the rrruhruhruh of the engine turning over.
 You let go of the key as it gets going under its own momentum.
 It returns to its resting ON position.